forbole/juno/.docs/postgres-graphql-setup.md

 ![](.img/hasura_track_keys.png)

-Once you have done so, by going inside the _GraphiQL_ section you will be able to compose your query using the left side panel, run it using the _Play_ button and seeing the result on the right side panel:
+Once you have done so, by going inside the _GraphiQL_ section you will be able to compose your query using the left side panel, run it using the _Play_ button and see the result on the right-side panel:

 ![](.img/hasura_result.png)